 Are local Sims worth it?

 If you're travelling within Europe and you'd have to pay a roaming fee, then a local Sim could be a good idea if you're going away for a long period, as charges can quickly build up.
-However, it's unlikely to beat switching to a firm with no roaming costs or picking up a second cheap rolling one-month contract that comes with inclusive roaming.
+However, it's unlikely to beat switching to a firm with free roaming or picking up a second cheap rolling one-month contract that comes with inclusive roaming.

 But if you're travelling outside of Europe, or going abroad for a longer period, you might be better off getting a local Sim to keep you connected – but it's usually best for data or local calls and texts, not if you want to call or message people back at home.